keu/docs/astro/manage-deployments-as-code.md

 3. Optional.
 Reconfigure any Airflow connections or variables for the Deployment that you created using the `environment_variables` section in the template file.
 See [Manage connections in Airflow](https://docs.astronomer.io/learn/connections).

-## Update a Deployment using a deployment file
+## Update a Deployment using a Deployment file

 :::warning